Current Members

 I work in the area of historical sociolinguistics, discourse analysis, language ideologies, language and work, language, nationalism and colonialism, language power and social inequalities.

-• van der Sijs, Nicoline – senior researcher, Institute for the Dutch Language, Leiden; professor emeritus, historical linguistics of Dutch, Radboud University (the Netherlands).
+• van der Sijs, Nicoline – senior researcher, Institute for the Dutch Language, Leiden; professor emeritus, historical linguistics of Dutch, Radboud University (Netherlands).

 Historical linguistics of Dutch, language contact, language variation, language standardization.